Raphire/Win11Debloat/README.md

 ## Improve your Windows 10/11 experience

 This script can also make various changes to declutter & improve your overall windows 10/11 experience, and protect your privacy.
-These changes include:
+Such as:

 - Disable telemetry, diagnostic data & targeted ads.
 - Disable bing search, bing AI & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
+- Align taskbar icons to the left.
+(Windows 11 only)
+- Disable the widget service & hide the widget (news and interests) icon on the taskbar.
 - Hide the chat (meet now) icon on the taskbar.
-- Hide the widget (news and interests) icon on the taskbar.
 - Hide the onedrive folder in the windows explorer sidepanel.
+(Windows 10 only)
 - Hide the 3D objects folder under 'This pc' in windows explorer.
+(Windows 10 only)
 - Hide the music folder under 'This pc' in windows explorer.
+(Windows 10 only)
 - Disable the 'Include in library' option in the context menu.
+(Windows 10 only)
 - Disable the 'Give access to' option in the context menu.
+(Windows 10 only)
 - Disable the 'Share' from context menu.
-(Does not remove the onedrive share option)
+(Windows 10 only)

 All of these changes can be individually reverted with the registry files that are included in the 'Regfiles' folder.